Approach to the Patient With a Sleep or Wakefulness Disorder

 Tests are usually done when specific symptoms or signs suggest obstructive sleep apnea, nocturnal seizures, narcolepsy, periodic limb movement disorder, or other disorders whose diagnosis relies on identification of characteristic polysomnographic findings.
 Tests are also done when the clinical diagnosis is in doubt or when response to initial presumptive treatment is inadequate.
 If symptoms or signs strongly suggest certain causes (eg, restless legs syndrome, poor sleep habits, transient stress, shift work disorder), testing is not required.

-The multiple sleep latency test assesses speed of sleep onset in 5 daytime nap opportunities 2 h apart during the patient’s typical daytime.
+The multiple sleep latency test assesses speed of sleep onset in 5 daytime nap opportunities 2 hours apart during the patient’s typical daytime.
 Patients lie in a darkened room and are asked to sleep.
 Onset and stage of sleep (including REM) are monitored by polysomnography to determine the degree of sleepiness.
 This test’s main use is in the diagnosis of narcolepsy.

-For the maintenance of wakefulness test, patients are asked to stay awake in a quiet room during 4 wakefulness opportunities 2 h apart while they sit in a bed or a recliner.
+For the maintenance of wakefulness test, patients are asked to stay awake in a quiet room during 4 wakefulness opportunities 2 hours apart while they sit in a bed or a recliner.
 This test is probably a more accurate measure of ability to remain awake in everyday situations.

 Patients with EDS may require laboratory tests of renal, liver, and thyroid function.

-General guidelines for use of hypnotics (see Table: Guidelines for the Use of Hypnotics) aim at minimizing abuse, misuse, and addiction.
+General guidelines for use of hypnotics (see table Guidelines for the Use of Hypnotics) aim at minimizing abuse, misuse, and addiction.

 Guidelines for the Use of Hypnotics

 Patients who experience daytime sedation, incoordination, or other daytime effects should avoid activities requiring alertness (eg, driving), and the dose should be reduced, the drug stopped, or, if needed, another drug used.
 Other adverse effects include amnesia, hallucinations, incoordination, and falls.
+Falling is a significant risk with all hypnotics.

 Oral Hypnotics in Common Use